Backr0om/passport/infra/README.md

 ## Configure environment

-Before we can run `pulumi up`, there are a few resources that need to be built/pushed to the aws environment, such as the secret manager, Route53 Hosted Zone, and iam-server docker image.
-Once these are present on aws, we must reference them in our local environment in order for pulumi to be aware of them:
+Before you can run `pulumi up`, there are a few resources that need to be built/pushed to the AWS environment, such as the secret manager, Route53 Hosted Zone, and iam-server docker image.
+Once these are present on AWS, we must reference them  in our local environment in order for pulumi to be aware of them:

 ```sh
 # set route53 zone